CS 3410: Distributed Systems

 Assignments are due by the end of the week listed in the schedule, and must be passed off to the instructor during class time or in office hours.
 This means that you must reserve time to pass it off at a suitable time before the end of the day it is due.

-There will be no exams, but there will be two presentations.
+There will be no exams, but there will be a final presentation.
 Each student will be assignment a research paper to read and present to the entire class.
 Details and the schedule will be discussed in class.

 Assignments, in-class activities, and presentations each contribute to your point total.
-In total, the assignments comprise 50% of your grade, reading quizzes 20%, in-class activities 10%, and the two presentations each count for 10%.
+In total, the assignments comprise 60% of your grade, reading responses 25%, and the presentation counts for 15%.

 Letter grades are assigned based on the percentage of possible points attained, according to the following chart: